mxmlnkn/ratarmount/README.md

                         Specify an existing folder to be used as a write overlay.
-The folder itself will be union-mounted on top such that files in this folder take precedence over all over existing ones.
+The folder itself will be union-mounted on top such that files in this folder take precedence over all other existing ones.
 Furthermore, all file creations and modifications will be forwarded to files in this folder.
 Modifying a file inside a TAR will copy that file to the overlay folder and apply the modification to that writable copy.
 Deleting files or folders will update the hidden metadata database inside the overlay folder. (default: None)
 ```

 ## Metadata Index Cache